plato-12/plato-12.github.io/_publications/2024-01-27-pan-iim-conference.md

 - Insights into how economic and geopolitical crises amplify market connectedness.
 - Establishing soybean as a dominant commodity in international markets.

 The presentation emphasized the implications of these findings for commodity trading and risk management.
-For more details, refer to the [published paper](https://link.springer.com/article/10.1007/s10690-024-09458-7). # Replace with actual link
+For more details, refer to the [published paper](https://link.springer.com/article/10.1007/s10690-024-09458-7).